alipostaci2001/bounty-program/README.md

 ### Who is reviewing submissions to the Zama bounty program?

 Our program committee is responsible for reviewing your code, merging your final PR, and rewarding your submission.
-We have selected a broad range of Zama team members to ensure that the process is as fair, fast, and smooth as possible.
+We have selected a broad range of Zama team members to ensure that the process is as fair, fast and smooth as possible.